Scientific Name

 Uses

 Man has been harvesting and utilizing Agaves for approximately 9,000 years.
-The huge plant comprised a huge part of primitive man's diet.
-Closely related to lilies, there are three major parts that are edible: flowers, stalks or basal rosettes, and sap.
+The giant plant comprised a huge part of primitive man's diet.
+Closely related to lilies, three major parts are edible: flowers, stalks or basal rosettes, and sap.
 Leaves are a lesser edible part of the plant.

 See more at Agave: Edible Plant.